animate-css/animate.css/docsSource/sections/06-migration.md

 ## Migration from v3.x and under

 Animate.css v4 brought some improvements, improved animations, and new animations, which makes it worth upgrading.
-But it also comes with a breaking change: we have added prefix for all of the Animate.css classes - defaulting to `animate__` - so a direct migration is not possible.
+However, it also comes with a breaking change: we have added a prefix for all of the Animate.css classes - defaulting to `animate__` - so a direct migration is impossible.

 But fear not!
 Although the default build, `animate.min.css`, brings the `animate__` prefix we also provide the `animate.compat.css` file which brings no prefix at all, like the previous versions (3.x and under).

-If you're using a bundler, just update your import:
+If you're using a bundler, update your import:

 from: